tuw-robotics/tuw_multi_robot/README.md

 roslaunch tuw_multi_robot_demo demo.launch room:=warehouse_200  nr_of_robots:=50
 ```
 ## tuw\_multi\_robot\_goal\_generator
-Using this pkg one can genrate, save and read goal lists.
+Using this pkg one can generate, save and read goal lists.
 The random goal generation needs a running map publisher in order to generate valid goals.

 ```
 rosrun tuw_multi_robot_goal_generator goals_random _nr_of_robots:=3 _distance_boundary:=0.6 _distance_to_map_border:=0.2 _nr_of_avaliable_robots:=14
 ```
 ## tuw\_voronoi\_graph
-This package includes a voronoi-graph-generator a dxf-to-graph-node and a segment-to-graph node for creating search graphs for the multi robot router.
+This package includes a voronoi-graph-generator, a dxf-to-graph-node and a segment-to-graph node for creating search graphs for the multi robot router.

 The _voronoi-graph-generator-node_ receives a pixel map ([occupancy\_grid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html)) and converts it into a voronoi graph describing the original map.
 This graph is automatically generated or loaded from a cache folder if saved.
 Additionally the node can load specific graphs saved in a folder.